(Photo courtesy Chris Baker Evans Photography)

 What is the pipeline?

 There are three pipelines included in ETP’s Mariner East project: Mariner East 1, Mariner East 2 and Mariner East 2X.
-Per ETP’s plan, they will all carry hazardous volatile liquids.
+Per ETP’s plan, they will all carry highly volatile liquids.
 HVLs become colorless and odorless vapor when exposed to air.

 Hughes realized she needed to advocate against the pipeline when she learned it would run 100 feet from her son’s K-8 school, the Ss.
 Peter & Paul School in West Chester, Pennsylvania.
 It’s one of 40 schools in the pipeline’s blast zone, she said.